CAPE YORK Agenda

 Deliver opportunities

-To help people build their capabilities we need to provide real opportunities, rather than offer perverse incentives that encourage people towards welfare and away from education, study and real employment.
+To help people build their capabilities we need to provide real, guaranteed opportunities rather than offer perverse incentives that encourage people towards welfare and away from education, study and real employment.

 Responsibility + opportunity = capability.